 - Laminate: In a wide variety of colors and patterns, laminate is a really affordable option costing between $5 and $25 per square foot.
 Plus, it is easy to install.
 Unfortunately, laminate scratches easily.
 On the downside, it scratches easily.

-- Solid Surface: Made of acrylic, polyester, and a blend of the two, solid surface is stain resistant and available in various colors.
+- Solid Surface: Made of acrylic, polyester, and a blend of the two, the solid surface is stain resistant and available in various colors.
 Like laminate, it scratches easily but can be sanded down.
 Solid surface countertops costs between $15 and $50 per square foot.

 - Butcher Block: Made from thin strips of wood bonded together into a big slab, butcher block countertops are visually beautiful.
-These types of countertops are easy to install and adds warmth to a kitchen.
+These types of countertops are easy to install and add warmth to a kitchen.
 However, it is vulnerable to scratches and stains and costs between $20 and $60 per square foot.

 - Granite: For a durable countertop, opt for natural granite.
 Granite is heat, cut, and scratch-resistant.
 Each slab has a unique pattern and has to be sealed to resist stains and chips.
 Granite costs between $20 and $60 per square foot.